Electrolyte imbalance: Symptoms

 Patients are usually asymptomatic with mild hyperchloremia.
 Symptoms associated with hyperchloremia are usually caused by the underlying cause of this electrolyte imbalance.

 Treatment

 Treat the underlying cause, which commonly includes increasing fluid intake.

 Hypochloremia

 Causes

 Hypochloremia, or low chloride levels, are commonly associated with gastrointestinal (e.g., vomiting) and kidney (e.g., diuretics) losses.
-Greater water or sodium intake relative to chloride also can contribute to hypochloremia.
+Greater water or sodium intake relative to chloride can also contribute to hypochloremia.

 Symptoms

 Patients are usually asymptomatic with mild hypochloremia.
 Symptoms associated with hypochloremia are usually caused by the underlying cause of this electrolyte imbalance.

 Treatment

 Treat the underlying cause, which commonly includes increasing fluid intake.

 Magnesium

 Magnesium is mostly found in the bones and within cells.
 Approximately 1% of total magnesium in the body is found in the blood.
-Magnesium is important in control of metabolism and is involved in numerous enzyme reactions.
+Magnesium is important in the control of metabolism and is involved in numerous enzyme reactions.
 A normal range is 0.70 - 1.10 mmol/L. The kidney is responsible for maintaining the magnesium levels in this narrow range.